wwarthen/RomWBW/Source/Doc/Applications.md

 the Doc directory of the RomWBW distribution for further instructions.

-There is also more information on using FAT partitions with RomWBW in the "RomWBW Getting Started.pdf" document in the Doc directory of the distribution.
+There is also more information on using FAT partitions with RomWBW in the $doc_user$ document in the Doc directory of the distribution.

 ## Notes

-Partitioning of RomWBW media is **only** required if you want to add a FAT filesystem to your media.
-Do not partition your media if you are simply using it for RomWBW.
-To be clear, RomWBW slices do not require partitioning.

-As described in "RomWBW Getting Started.pdf", you should be careful when adding a FAT partition to your media that the partition does not overlap with the area of the media being used for RomWBW slices.
-The "(R)eserve" function in `FDISK80` can help prevent this.
+Hard disk partition tables allow a maximum of 1024 cylinders when defining partitions.
+However, RomWBW uses exclusively Logical Block Addressing (LBA) which does not have this limitation.
+When defining partitions is usually best to define the start and size of of the partition using bytes or sectors.

 ## Etymology